engmsilva/quant-ux-k8s/README.md

 ## Deploying

-After installing the Docker, Minikube and Kubectl applications, from a terminal with administrator access (but not logged in as root), run:
+After installing the `Docker`, `Minikube` and `Kubectl` applications, from a terminal with administrator access (but not logged in as root), run to create a cluster locally:

 ```
 minikube start